MarioBian/ck-components/README.md

 1. Create a new folder in the components folder and give it a name, example "Sample".

 2. Scaffold Project
+   Add these 5 files to your newly created folder:

 ```
 touch ./src/components/Sample/index.js